Which Dojo will Win?

-I like this game because it is some strategy, some luck and all fun.
-I would play this game with my family and friends.
+I like this game because it is mainly about logic and fun*.

 Rating:+1 to rating+1 to rating+1 to rating+1 mto rating+1 to rating